 Be a Living Skull for Halloween

 One fun makeup that can go from comedy to totally scary is skeleton makeup.
 Doing a skull effect can be super-easy or you can take it as far as your makeup skills and budget will let you go.
-Most often, you see skeleton makeup as part of Halloween, or Day of the Dead celebrations.
-If you and your friends are amateur horror filmmakers, you might find you need a living skeleton from time to time.
+Most often, you see skeleton makeup as part of Halloween or Day of the Dead celebrations, but if you and your friends are amateur horror filmmakers, you might find you need a living skeleton from time to time.
 And if you are into cosplay, then the need for skull makeup might be as soon as the next convention you attend.

 Doing your own skeleton makeup can take as little as five or ten minutes, or it can take a few hours, depending on how much effort you're willing to put into it.
 At the most basic, having black and white cream or liquid makeup is most often the easiest way to create skull makeup effects.
 You'll want a few sponges or small brushes to make covering the skin surface go more smoothly, although with some practice, using the fingers can work well too.
-And it never hurts to have a washcloth and towel on hand which are okay to get sort of messed up.
+And it never hurts to have a washcloth and towel on hand that are okay to get sort of messed up.
 (Hello, thrift store!)

 Types of Skeleton Faces

 Partial Skull: Are you just partially undead?
 Or recently dead?
 You might want to do a creepy effect where you only paint one half of your face like a skull, leaving the other half normal.
 According to Hollywood makeup artist Dick Smith, the most effective makeups are done on the right side of the face.